10 Things We Do Travelling That We Never Do At Home

 We have a different lifestyle and attitude when we’re away from home.
 We cut corners, we splurge, we step out of our comfort zone, and sometimes we do things in pure desperation.
 Here’s 10 things that happen more abroad than they do at home.

 1 / 10

 Share a room with strangers

-For the budget traveller, 6, 8 and even 12 (or more!) bed dorms are a normal thing.
-We tolerate the snorers, the drunks, the early risers and god forbid, the late night “it’s-ok,-no-one-can-hear-us” canoodlers.
+For the budget traveller, six, eight and even 12-bed dorms are a normal thing.
+We tolerate the snorers, the drunks, the early risers and god forbid, the late night “it’s-ok-no-one-can-hear-us” canoodlers.
 We take solace knowing that it’s only temporary and all part of the fun.
-Side note: To the modern hostels that are installing curtains and pods in dorm rooms nowadays, thank you.
+So, to the modern hostels that are installing curtains and pods in dorm rooms nowadays, thank you.

 2 / 10